funvill/funvill.github.io/_posts/2009-06-29-black-or-red.md

 ---
-title: Black or Red
+title: "Black or Red"
 date: 2009-06-29 10:21:00
+categories:
+- Cards
+- Drinking
-categories: Cards Drinking Games
+- Games
+slug: black-or-red

 ---

 Black or Red is a Drinking game played with Cards

 <strong>What you will need to play</strong>